-As reported in interviews, local traders may purchase goats directly from individual homesteads in villages, at water points and grazing areas.
-The three local markets within the administrative boundary of Marsabit south include two primary markets in Ilaut and Korr, and one secondary market in Merille.
+As established from the interviews, local traders may purchase goats directly from producers at homesteads in villages, at water points and grazing areas.
+The three local markets within the administrative boundary of Marsabit South include two primary markets in llaut and Korr, and one secondary market in Merille.
 The primary markets are part of a 'tributary' within the producer catchment area and can serve as first selling points for pastoral producers and as collection points for local traders.
-The secondary market in Merille draws sales from a wider area in Marsabit south.
+The secondary market in Merille draws sales from a wider area in Marsabit South.

-10 These local markets differ by livestock species traded.
-The Korr market is exclusively focused on the 11 sheep and goat trade.
-While the Ilaut market predominantly has small ruminants, occasionally there 12 are also cattle and camels.
-Cattle or camels are usually bought by pastoral producers for herd 13 reproduction and, in a few instances; local traders will acquire them to barter sheep or goats in 14 future.
-At the secondary market in Merille cattle, camels, small ruminants and donkeys are traded.
-It 15 serves as a collection point for external traders who originate outside Marsabit south to purchase 16 and transport livestock to other regional markets in Isiolo, Meru and Archers Post (within a radius of 17 300 km) or to the terminal market in Nairobi (600 km).
+These local markets differ by livestock species traded.
+In Korr market, sheep and goats are exclusively traded while the Ilaut market predominantly has small ruminants, although, occasionally there are also cattle and camels.
+Cattle or camels are usually bought by pastoral producers for herd reproduction and, in a few instances; local traders will acquire them to barter sheep or goats in future.
+At the secondary market in Merille, cattle, camels, small ruminants and donkeys are traded.
+Merille serves as a collection point for external traders who originate outside Marsabit South to purchase and transport livestock to other regional markets in Isiolo, Meru and Archers Post (within a radius of 300 km) or to the terminal market in Nairobi (600 km).

-The local markets in llaut and Korr are held on different days, accommodating the itineraries of local traders and improving the number of participating producers.
-The market day in llaut is every first Tuesday of a fortnight while in Korr it is every Saturday.
+The local markets in Ilaut and Korr are held on different days, accommodating the itineraries of local traders and improving the number of participating producers.
+The market day in Ilaut is every first Tuesday of a fortnight while in Korr it is every Saturday.

-21 The long distance chain
+4.1.2.
+The long distance chain

 In contrast to the traders who commonly trekked "on the hoof" (which is the term used when livestock and accompanying herders walk long distances) to local markets or occasionally to markets in a neighbouring county, traders taking livestock to a market requiring long distance travel usually do so by truck.
-These traders must then have enough sheep and goats to fill a truck (150 are

-- 1 indicated on the movement permit needed for trucking), as there is a fixed price for the permit and - 2 the lorry, irrespective of the number of animals.
+These traders must then have enough sheep and goats to fill a truck (150 are indicated on the movement permit needed for trucking), as there is a fixed price for the permit and the lorry, irrespective of the number of animals.

-3 The secondary market in Merille is used by both local traders from the producer catchment area, as

-- 4 well as by external traders and is an important last point in which trucks must be filled before making - 5 the 600 km journey to Nairobi.
-Merille has a strategic location resulting in high numbers of animals - 6 transacted at the market because i) it is easy to access with lorries along a major north-south road - 7 connecting to Isiolo and then further south to Nairobi ii) is situated at the confluence of two counties - 8 (Marsabit and Samburu) and in proximity to the dry season grazing areas.
+The secondary market in Merille is used by both local traders from the producer catchment area, as well as by external traders and is an important last point in which trucks must be filled before making the 600 km journey to Nairobi.
+Merille has a strategic location resulting in high number of animals transacted at the market because i) it is easy to access with lorries along a major north-south road connecting to Isiolo and then further south to Nairobi and ii) is situated at the confluence of two counties (Marsabit and Samburu) and in proximity to the dry season grazing areas.